Prerequisites

 export PATH=~/.npm-global/bin:$PATH

-npm install -g @vibe-kit/cli
+npm install -g vibekit

-Docker Not Running
+Docker Not Running (Optional)

-If you see Docker-related errors:
+If you want to use Docker sandbox and see Docker-related errors:

 # Check if Docker is installed